 - Hit the Windows+Shift+S key then Your entire desktop can darken and you see snniping tool.

-- Now select your desired area, the image will be saved to the clipboard
+- Now select your desired area, and the image will be saved to the clipboard

-- After you simply paste it on MS Paint, MS Word, or Adobe Photoshop and make desired changes after pasting the copied screeshot.
+- After you simply paste it on MS Paint, MS Word, or Adobe Photoshop and make desired changes after pasting the copied screenshot.

-Method 4: Use Snipping Tool to take delayed screenshot in Windows 11
+Method 4: Use Snipping Tool to take delayed screenshots in Windows 11

 Snipping Tool has a timed (delay) screenshot option in windows 11, so you can do what you need to capture and then wait for the screenshot to happen automatically, hands-free.

-- Open The Snipping tool from start menu.
+- Open The Snipping tool from the start menu.

 - Select one option, choose New, and then quickly arrange the desktop screen as you need it for the screenshot.
 When the time you chose is reached, the Screenshot is taken and opened in the snipping tool